alexolinux/terraform/Study/AWS/ALB/README.md

 ---
 ### ALB

-The purpose of this lab is deploying a Public Application Load Balancer across the provided public subnet.
+The purpose of this lab is deploying a Public Application Load Balancer across the provided public subnets.

 Besides, this lab will provision the EC2 instances behind of the Auto Scaling Group, using launch templates within Target Group configuration.